 Northern and Southern co-region tennis champs

-May 18—FROSTBURG — Northern and Southern split the Maryland Class 1A West Region I team championship on Thursday at Mountain Ridge High School.
+May 19—FROSTBURG — Northern and Southern split the Maryland Class 1A West Region I team championship on Thursday at Mountain Ridge High School.

 Southern won two region titles, followed by Northern, Allegany and Fort Hill with one each.